History of Azerbaijan: Soviet Azerbaijan

 After the government surrendered to Bolshevik forces, Azerbaijan was proclaimed a Soviet socialist republic on 28 April 1920.
 The Congress of the Peoples of the East was held in Baku in September of that year.
-Nominally an independent state, the Azerbaijan SSR was dependent on (and controlled by) the government in Moscow.
 It was incorporated into the Transcaucasian Socialist Federative Soviet Republic, with Armenia and Georgia, in March 1922.
 In accordance with a December 1922 agreement, the TSFSR became one of the Soviet Union's four original republics.
 The TSFSR was dissolved in 1936, and its three regions became republics of the USSR.
 In the early Soviet period, the Azerbaijani national identity was finally forged.

 Like other Union Republics, Azerbaijan was affected by Stalin's purges during the 1930s.
 Thousands of people were killed during the period, including Huseyn Javid, Mikail Mushfig, Ruhulla Akhundov, and Ayna Sultanova.
 The Azerbaijan SSR supplied much of the Soviet Union's gas and oil during World War II, and was a strategically important region.
 Although the June 1941 German invasion of the Soviet Union reached the Greater Caucasus in July 1942, the Germans did not invade Azerbaijan.
 The 1950s were a period of rapid urbanization and industrialization, and a sblizheniye (rapprochement) policy began to merge the peoples of the Soviet Union into a monolithic nation.

 Azerbaijan's oil industry lost its relative importance to the Soviet economy during the 1960s because of a shift in oil production to other regions of the Soviet Union and the depletion of known terrestrial oil resources; offshore production was not considered cost-effective.
 Azerbaijan had the second-lowest rate of growth in productivity and economic output of the Soviet republics, ahead of Tajikistan.
 Although ethnic tensions (particularly between Armenians and Azerbaijanis) began to grow, violence was suppressed.

 In an attempt to end the structural crisis, the government in Moscow appointed Heydar Aliyev as the first secretary of the Communist Party of Azerbaijan in 1969.
 Aliyev temporarily improved economic conditions and promoted alternative industries, such as cotton, to supplement the declining oil industry.
 He consolidated the republic's ruling elite (which now consisted almost entirely of ethnic Azerbaijanis), reversing the previous rapprochement.
 Aliyev was appointed a member of the Communist Party's Politburo in Moscow, the highest position attained by an Azeri in the Soviet Union, in 1982.
 In 1987, when Mikhail Gorbachev's perestroika began, he retired.

+Perestroika and Glasnost

 The Gorbachev era was marked by increasing unrest in the Caucasus, initially over Nagorno-Karabakh.
 Ethnic conflict, centering on Armenian demands for the unification of Azerbaijan's Nagorno-Karabakh Autonomous Oblast with Armenia by March 1988, began in February of that year amid pogroms against the Armenian populations of Baku and Sumgait.
 Although Moscow imposed military rule several times, unrest continued to spread.

+The ethnic strife revealed the Communist Party's shortcomings as a champion of national interests, and independent publications and political organizations emerged in the spirit of glasnost.